roclin-grp/roclin-grp.github.io/_pages/about.md

     <div class="col-sm-12">

-      <p class="lead">CODE: Shouldn't your data work for you?</p>
+      <p class="lead">The roclin group is a <strong>CODE</strong> partnership: a <strong>C</strong>entrally <strong>O</strong>rganized group of <strong>D</strong>ecentralized <strong>E</strong>ntities.</p>
-      <p>Here used as an acronym, Centrally Organized Decentralized Entity, refers to a business model and programming design principle to bring balance and control between individuals and groups.
-The kind of trust in data required to build an IoT revolution.</p>
+      <p>Life is a balancing act, our business model and programming design principles to bring access and control between individuals and groups.</p>
+      <p>This approach facilitates trust and respect to build a relationship to data for an IoT revolution with access to a basic income for users, communities and participating businesses.</p>
       <p>What does this mean in real terms?
-CODE defines a flexible social contract for an adaptive social contract, our products are inclusively individualized.</p>
+CODE defines a flexible social contract for an adaptive social contract between individuals and collaborating teams.</p>
+      <p>Our developers aspire to bring community-based solutions to scale beyond the hype of decentralized technology, cut down noisy fake news with <strong>context</strong>, democratize search and shape human-oriented advertising instead of clicks.</p>
       <p>This structure will enable our platform to implement the New Deal on Data as described by Alex Pentland of the Human Dynamics MIT Media Lab.</p>

       <div class="well">